Kannagi-observer/SentenceAnalizeTool/README.md

 # SentenceAnalizeTool
 # This program's aim is making data processing tool for Japanese LLM.

+# We are aware proxy problems.
+Therefore , distribute is stopping now.

 Used Pachages
 Python : PSF-2.0
          Copyright © 2001-2020 Python Software Foundation; All Rights Reserved